sbn-psi/dmsp/LDDTesting/LDDTestingTechniques.md

 * At least one invalid label test should fail each Schematron rule.
 * At least one valid label test should pass each Schematron rule
 * At least one valid label test should not trigger the Schematron rule, if possible.
-* This is especially important, since Schematron rules can be prevented from triggering if incorrectly written.
+* Exercising the schematron rules is especially important, since Schematron rules can be prevented from triggering if incorrectly written.

 ## Demonstration - Nuclear Spectroscopy Dictionary Tests